-Commencing at the IPO, each Eligible Director shall receive the cash compensation described below.
+Each Eligible Director shall receive the cash compensation described below.
 The annual cash compensation amount set forth below is payable in equal quarterly installments in arrears within 30 days following each fiscal quarter in which the service occurred.
-The first installment following the IPO will be pro-rated for the number of days remaining in the calendar quarter.
-If an Eligible Director joins the Board or a committee of the Board ("Committee") at a time other than effective as of the first day of a fiscal quarter, each annual retainer set forth below will be pro-rated based on days served in the applicable fiscal year, with the pro-rated amount paid for the first fiscal quarter in which the Eligible Director provides the service, and regular full quarterly payments thereafter.
+If an Eligible Director joins the Board or a Committee at a time other than effective as of the first day of a fiscal quarter, each annual retainer set forth below will be pro-rated based on days served in the applicable fiscal year, with the pro-rated amount paid for the first fiscal quarter in which the Eligible Director provides the service, and regular full quarterly payments thereafter.
 All annual cash retainer fees are vested upon payment.